Navigation:

 subsidized by the Lodge.

-work and great success in the name of Friendship, Charity and Benevolence.
+great success in the name of Friendship, Charity and Benevolence.
+While

-While we now have the largest membership and are the most active Pythian Lodge
+we now have the largest membership and are the most active Pythian Lodge in

 accomplishments.